 1. Win Bet

-This is the most straightforward bet in horse racing.
-You simply pick a horse, and if it wins the race, you get paid.
+This is the classic way to bet on a horse.
+You simply pick a horse, and if that horse wins the race, you get paid.
+It’s easy, direct, and exciting.

 2. Each-Way Bet